dchu1/mlviz_project/README.md

 ## Intro

 The goal of this project is to utilize class activation maps (specifically GradCAM), to better understand the spatial aesthetics as the classifier understands them.
-Furthermore we explore potential uses of these activation maps for cropping
+Furthermore we explore potential uses of these activation maps for image cropping.
-## Structure

 ## Contents